 Seeing the GP alone: making the transition

-At the beginning of adolescence, you’ll generally be fully responsible for your child’s health care.
-But by the end of adolescence, health professionals assume your child can make decisions about her health for herself.
-This includes seeing a GP on her own, confidentially.
+At the beginning of adolescence, you’ll usually be fully responsible for your child’s health care.
+But by the end of adolescence, health professionals assume your child can make decisions about their health for themselves.
+This includes seeing a GP or other health professional on their own, confidentially.

-You can help your child make the transition, but he’ll need your support as he gains this independence.
+You can help your child make the transition, but your child will need your support as they gain this independence.

-As your child moves towards ‘health independence’, you need to feel confident she has the skills to manage her own health, and to get the best health and wellbeing outcomes she can.
+As your child moves towards ‘health independence’, you need to feel confident they have the skills and knowledge to manage their own health, and to get the best health and wellbeing outcomes.

-Your child won’t become an expert manager of his health overnight – just as with other skills, he’ll need practice.
+Your child won’t become an expert manager of their health overnight – just as with other skills, they’ll need practice and your support.